AgnostiqHQ/covalent/CONTRIBUTING.md

 git commit -m 'fixes #57'
 ```

-This could also be done manually on the Pull Request page using the `Linked issues` button.
+This could also be done manually on the Pull Request page using the `Linked issues` button (Learn more about [linking a pull request to an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue)).

 ### Tag reviewers